Maria Manetti Shrem Mentors

 “I come as one, but I stand as 10,000.” – Maya Angelou

 Ryan Daly (they/him) has been an ArtSmart Mentor since 2022.
 Based in Chicago, they are an active performer and educator both in the Chicago area and across the country.
 Heard with companies like the Opera Festival of Chicago, Opera Omaha, and Shreveport Opera, some of Ryan’s favorite roles include Don José in Carmen, Tito in La Clemenza di Tito, and Tamino in Die Zauberflöte.
 Ryan holds a Bachelor of Music degree in Vocal Performance from Abilene Christian University and a Master of Music degree in Opera from Temple University.
+In addition to their work at ArtSmart, Ryan serves as a Professor of Voice at Valparaiso University.
 As a teacher, Ryan has had students accepted into conservatory-level programs for musical theater and voice, including Roosevelt University, Columbia College, and Temple University.
 Professionally, former students of Ryan’s have performed with regional companies like the Hershey Theater and the Maples Repertory Theater.
 When they’re not teaching, Ryan enjoys tending to their many houseplants.

 Mentoring Philosophy